Aeroponic Farming – Process, Types, Advantages – Full Details

 Drawbacks of Aeroponics

-Aside from its numerous benefits, aeroponics has several drawbacks that can’t be overlooked, including:
+Aside from its numerous benefits, Aeroponics has several drawbacks that can’t be overlooked, including:

-• Since aeroponic systems are highly sensitive to external conditions, it necessitates continual monitoring of pH and nutrient density ratio.
+• Since Aeroponic systems are highly sensitive to external conditions, it necessitates continual monitoring of pH and nutrient density ratio.

 • Understanding and applying the proper ratio for nutrients, water supply can be challenging for beginners, and should only be tried by people who are more experienced with such systems.